Oct 092024

 This beautiful architectural sketch for a major railroad and hotel complex in Chapala offers intriguing insights into plans at the start of the twentieth century to transform Chapala into an international tourist destination.

 The drawing is dated 1912.
 This is despite the fact that the company that eventually built the La Capilla-Chapala railroad was not formed until five years later.
-Construction of the railroad and station, begun 1917, was completed by 1920, when the inaugural passenger service was held on 8 April.
+Construction of the railroad and station began in 1917, and was completed by 1920; the inaugural passenger service was on 8 April 1920.

 Arne Dehli.
 1912.
 Sketch of Hotel Plaza, Chapala